A survey of embedding models of entities and relationships for knowledge graph completion: Specific Models

-The Path Ranking Algorithm (PRA) \citep{Lao2010} is a random walk inference technique which was proposed to predict a new relationship between two entities in KBs. \citet{Lao:2011:RWI:2145432.2145494} used PRA to estimate the probability of an unseen triple as a combination of weighted random walks that follow different paths linking the head entity and tail entity in the KB. \citet{Gardner2014} made use of an external text corpus to increase the connectivity of the KB used as the input to PRA. \citet{gardner-mitchell:2015:EMNLP} improved PRA by proposing a subgraph feature extraction technique to make the generation of random walks in KBs more efficient and expressive, while \citet{wang-EtAl:2016:P16-13} extended PRA to couple the path ranking of multiple relations.
+The Path Ranking Algorithm (PRA) \citep{Lao2010} is a random walk inference technique which was proposed to predict a new relationship between two entities in KGs. \newcite{Lao:2011:RWI:2145432.2145494} used PRA to estimate the probability of an unseen triple as a combination of weighted random walks that follow different paths linking the head entity and tail entity in the KG. \newcite{Gardner2014} made use of an external text corpus to increase the connectivity of the KG used as the input to PRA. \newcite{gardner-mitchell:2015:EMNLP} improved PRA by proposing a subgraph feature extraction technique to make the generation of random walks in KGs more efficient and expressive, while \newcite{wang-EtAl:2016:P16-13} extended PRA to couple the path ranking of multiple relations.
 PRA can also be used in conjunction with first-order logic in the discriminative Gaifman model \citep{NIPS2016_6098}.
-In addition, \citet{neelakantan-roth-mccallum:2015:ACL-IJCNLP} used a recurrent neural network to learn vector representations of PRA-style relation paths between entities in the KB.
-Other random-walk based learning algorithms for KB completion can be also found in \citet{feng-EtAl:2016:COLING1}, \citet{Liu:2016:HRW:2911451.2911509}, \citet{wei-zhao-liu:2016:EMNLP2016} and \citet{ijcai2017-166}.
-Recently, \citet{NIPS2017_6826} have proposed a Neural Logic Programming (LP) framework to learning probabilistic first-order logical rules for KB reasoning, producing competitive link prediction performances.
-See other methods for learning from KBs and multi-relational data in \citet{NickelMTG15}.
+In addition, \newcite{neelakantan-roth-mccallum:2015:ACL-IJCNLP} used a RNN to learn vector representations of PRA-style relation paths between entities in the KG.
+Other random-walk based learning algorithms for KG completion can be also found in \newcite{feng-EtAl:2016:COLING1}, \newcite{Liu:2016:HRW:2911451.2911509}, \newcite{wei-zhao-liu:2016:EMNLP2016}, \newcite{ijcai2017-166} and \newcite{das2018go}.

+\newcite{NIPS2017_6826} proposed a Neural Logic Programming (LP) framework to learning probabilistic first-order logical rules for KG reasoning, producing competitive link prediction performances. \newcite{commonsense2019} presented an approach to generate sentences from triples via hand-craft templates, and then use the likelihoods produced by the pre-trained BERT \citep{devlin-etal-2019-bert} for these generated sentences to score the plausibility of the corresponding triples.
+See other methods for learning from KGs and multi-relational data in \newcite{NickelMTG15} and \newcite{8047276}.